SECC 101: A primer for those new to the campaign

 Give Where You live

 UTMB has employees working across the state, and it facilitates their ability to give to agencies and causes in the communities where they live and work.
-With a large network of Correctional Managed Care sites, 30+ clinics in the Regional Maternal and Child Health Program, plus many other community clinics, the effort has proven popular.
+With a large network of Correctional Managed Care sites, 30+ clinics in the Regional Maternal and Child Health Program, plus many other community clinics, and the newest team members at the Angleton Danbury Campus, the local giving initiative is always popular.
 Get details.